 Elementary/Middle School EducationYour degree from MSU’s West College of Education will provide you with the skills not only for the classroom but also for advancement in leadership.
 Our curriculum is designed to help you become a critical thinker and effective problem solver – skills that will be valuable and stay with you even as the world around your changes.
 The West College of Education is accredited by the National Council of Accreditation of Teacher Education, as well as the Council for the Accreditation of Educator Preparation.

 Nursing (RN to BSN)Nursing is the fastest-growing occupation in the United States.
 Few professions provide you with as many choices of where to work, areas to specialize in, or degrees to use.
 As the health-care field becomes more complex and demanding, a bachelor's degree in nursing has become an essential credential for nurses who want to advance their careers.
-MSU’s RN Transition Program is designed the help certified RNs who have associate degree in nursing enhance their professional skills and increase their value to employers.
-This is an online program that can be completed in two semesters for full-time students or four semesters if attending part-time.
-New students begin in the fall semester each year.
+MSU’s RN Transition Program is designed to help certified RNs who have associate degree in nursing enhance their professional skills and increase their value to employers.
+This is an online program that can be completed in two or three semesters for full-time students or four semesters if attending part-time.
+New students begin in the fall, spring, and summer semester each year.
 MSU’s Wilson School of Nursing is accredited by the Commission on Collegiate Nursing Education.

 Radiologic SciencesFor almost 50 years, MSU has been at the forefront of radiologic sciences education.
 Our Bachelor of Science in Radiologic Science (BSRS) degree is designed for lateral and upward mobility if you are an ARRT registered technologists or a registry-eligible student who is unable to attend college on a full-time basis.
 As a registered technologist you may earn up to 42 semester credit hours of advanced standing.
 Our program offers a variety of subject content including courses designed to prepare you for advanced level examinations in specific modalities.
 All of the courses in our BSRS program are offered as internet courses.